SpideyKat/PlanetOS/README.md

 ### Dependencies

 * Any modern web browser (Chrome, Firefox, Safari, Edge)
-* No external libraries required — uses pure HTML, CSS, and JavaScript
+* No external libraries required, uses HTML, CSS, and JavaScript
-* Optional: A local server (VSCode Live Server or similar) for smoother testing
+* Must be run in a local server (VSCode Live Server or similar)

 ### Installing

-* Clone or download the repository
+* Download the WebProjectFinal.zip archive.
-* Place all files in the same directory, including the `assets` folder
+* Unzip it and open the WebProject folder in VSCode.
-* Make sure the structure looks like this:
+* Make sure the structure has the three HTML, CSS and JS files on the root and all assets in an Assets folder.

 ## Acknowledgments
+AI was used in this project.
 We used ChatGPT for assistance when we faced problems in the code. (https://chatgpt.com/)